 For all you keen gardeners out there, last spring no doubt feels like a very distant memory.
 You are now entering what is known as the dormant season of gardening, which can make gardeners feel a little blue.
-Winter gardening is upon us.
+Here are some winter gardening tips to help you get through winter.

 There are still plenty of jobs you can do in preparation for next year's spring; winter gardening.
 This includes keeping your lawn in good order, looking after your all-year-round shrubs, maintaining any patio or greenhouse areas, and enjoying the fun of planning what you want to grow next spring.